 Analysis – standardisation

 We have calculated the consumption indicators on the basis of floor area (square metres) for entire buildings, including rental apartments.
-We are aware that our method for calculating consumption indicators has a discrepancy between the numerator and denominator, as we receive electricity bills only for communal areas, but the bills for fuel, district heating, district cooling and water consumption for communal areas/central services and rental areas (it is not possible to separate these consumption data).
+We are aware that our method for calculating consumption indicators has a discrepancy between the numerator and denominator, as we only receive electricity bills for communal areas, but the bills for fuel, district heating, district cooling and water consumption for communal areas/central services and rental areas (it is not possible to separate these consumption data).